Post

 Permissions that only require the user’s consent are listed with the AdminConsentRequired set to ‘No’ with, on the default Entra ID configuration, the exclusion of some permissions through a consent policy managed by Microsoft.
 Microsoft documentation does not always enumerate all permissions included or excluded under these policies.
 Full visibility therefore requires exploring the PermissionGrantPolicies object via CLI.

-Keep in mind that this list is subject to updates on Microsoft’s side, so the script must be periodically executed to get the latest exclusion list.
+Keep in mind this list is subject to updates on Microsoft’s side, so the script must be periodically re-run.

-The scenario demonstrated in this article relies on the OAuth 2.0 authorization code grant.
-The interaction can be summarized as follows:
+The scenario demonstrated in this article relies on the OAuth 2.0 authorization code grant, in a two-tenant setup:

 All resources and configurations demonstrated in this article were created in a controlled testing environment for research purposes only.
 They are intentionally non-realistic, as clearly indicated by their naming conventions and redirect URIs, and are not designed to replicate or be used in real-world phishing scenarios.

-⚠️ Attention: A warning indicates that end users cannot grant consent to newly registered multi-tenant applications unless the publisher is first verified, a restriction enforced by default since 2020.
+⚠️ Attention: End users cannot grant consent to newly registered multi-tenant applications unless the publisher is verified, a restriction enforced by default since 2020.
+Note that this restriction applies to user consent flows only, admin consent via the /adminconsent endpoint bypasses this check entirely.

-Verifying an application requires having a custom domain as default onmicrosoft.com are not supported for verification.
-As well as creating a Microsoft Partner Center (MPN) account and associating with the application.
+Verifying an application requires having a custom domain (default onmicrosoft.com domains are not supported) and a Microsoft Partner Center (MPN) account associated with the application.

-The redirectUriSettings parameter must point to a compute resource that will host the OAuth flow logic to inspect and retrieve the user’s tokens.
+The redirectUriSettings parameter will point to a compute resource that will host the OAuth flow logic to inspect and retrieve the user’s tokens.

 1